 It sounded like such silly old fashioned advice!
 Only by chance did I happen to stay at home a lot with my baby, mostly because I was too scared to go out!

 Only looking back years later, I can see how the old timers were right… The long term negative impact of running around too quicky after the birth of my second daughter became apparent after some time.
 At 2 months, I suffered a bad case of mastitis.
-At 4 months, I caught the worst flu I’ve ever had in my life (yup, and try having the flu while you’re breastfeeding).
+At 4 months, I caught the flu, the real flu, not just a cold, the flu where you feel like would rather be dead (yup, and try having the flu while you’re breastfeeding).
 And, around 6 months, I was grumpy, having mood swings and was getting really angry with my toddler.
 That year, I had my first two cavities in my entire adult life!
 Not to mention, I had on-going body aches and pains.
 I was run down, drained and depleted for a long time.
+Can I just say that having cavities is definitely not fun?
+It’s also relatively painful too and this is the last thing I needed on my mind.
+Speaking about cavities, it won’t be long before both my children will be required to have dental appointments, so I best start looking.
+My friend uses this Dentist in Santa Monica and she said that they are very good at being able to help treat children’s teeth which could be ideal, as my eldest never sits still.
+She also said they can treat cavities too which is a bonus for her.
+Even though my dentist is good, I may need to find one that is better suited for children.

 This time around (after a four year gap) has been different.
 My ayurvedic doctor recommended that mothers stay home for the first six weeks after the birth.
 It’s not something she just made up, in fact, many cultures from around the world recommend a time bound rest period for a mother who has just given birth.
 In ayurveda, they say six weeks.
 Resting after birth isn’t just old fashioned advice after all!